gleasonw/gallica-grapher/README.md

 Prior to mass media, culture and identity were local, the products of face-to-face community and conversation.
 The 19th-century industrial press brought daily or even twice-a-day updates to French citizens.
 Wide distribution elevated individual opinions to group opinions.
 Culture and identity became nationally cohesive; “public opinion” rose into being, looming over the political class, and the press was its handler.

 This app integrates with the French National Archives [Gallica API](https://api.bnf.fr/fr/api-document-de-gallica) and [Gallicagram](https://shiny.ens-paris-saclay.fr/app/gallicagram) to allow rapid exploration of trends across thousands of periodicals.
+Clicking on the graph pulls a sample of occurrences from that period.

 ### Do I need to speak French to use it?